turp/feedback/README.md

 # feedback

-Standing on the shoulders of giants, this is a great idea stolen with pride from [Phil Haack](https://github.com/Haacked/feedback) who apparently was inspired by  [holman/feedback](https://github.com/holman/feedback).
+Standing on the shoulders of giants, this great idea was stolen with pride from [Phil Haack](https://github.com/Haacked/feedback) who apparently was inspired by  [holman/feedback](https://github.com/holman/feedback).
 Thanks!

 I like to talk about software, agile, open source, beer, .NET, and other random topics at [jayturpin.com](http://jayturpin.com/).